shouravrahman/audioblogai/README.md

 ### Prerequisites

-1.  **Firebase Project**: Your Firebase project is already set up and contains your Authentication, Firestore, and Inngest function configurations.
+1.  **Firebase Project**: Your Firebase project is already set up and contains your Authentication and Firestore configurations.
+2.  **Inngest Account**: You have a free account with [Inngest](https://www.inngest.com/) to manage background jobs.
+3.  **Lemon Squeezy Account**: You have an account with [Lemon Squeezy](https://www.lemonsqueezy.com/) for payment processing.
-2.  **Cloudflare Account**: You have an account with Cloudflare (or another hosting provider).
+4.  **Cloudflare Account**: You have an account with Cloudflare (or another hosting provider).
-3.  **Local Code**: You have downloaded the source code of this application.
+5.  **Local Code**: You have downloaded the source code of this application.

 ### Step 1: Build the Next.js Application Locally